Last December we spent a weekend in Chelmsford, where we used projection mapping to get the city’s residents into the Christmas spirit.

 The cold weather was one of just many challenges we faced, which you can read more about here.

 This was a ground-breaking TV commercial for the Ford S Max, with projection mapping in every shot.
-A really ambitious project, with projection mapping being a fairly new concept back in 2009, when the ad was shot.
+A really ambitious project at the time, projection mapping being a fairly new concept back in 2009 when the ad was shot.

 Production company Blink approached us to work with them to create the advert.
 This involved bespoke 3D animation projected onto both the exterior and interior of the car.

 It was this advert which led to a whole host of other car manufactures opting to use 3D mapping and other projection techniques to sell their cars (many of which we have been involved in!)
 Read the full case study here.

 In summer 2016, we were approached by regular collaborator, content designer Rupert Newman.
 It was very late in the day, and our technical expertise was needed for this ambitious project to succeed.

 Chateau Vaux-le-Vicomte was the venue for this elaborate wedding, which we gave a quick 3D model.
 Six projectors were then used to map the bespoke content onto the grand building, as part of the big finale of the wedding.

 You can read more about this extravagant event and watch the video here.